-Pursuant to the award agreements evidencing the Special Retention Awards for Messrs.
-Brugger, Healy, Donnelly and Furbay, if we terminate such executive's employment without cause or such executive resigns with good reason, or if the executive dies or is terminated due to disability, the executive (or his family) will be entitled to accelerated vesting of the unvested amount of his Special Retention Award on only a pro-rata basis based on the portion of the vesting period such named executive officer worked for us.
+Pursuant to the award agreements evidencing the Special Retention Awards, if we terminate such executive's employment without cause or such executive resigns with good reason, or if the executive dies or is terminated due to disability, the executive (or his family) will be entitled to accelerated vesting of the unvested amount of his Special Retention Award on only a pro-rata basis based on the portion of the vesting period such named executive officer worked for us.
 In the event we terminate the named executive officer without cause or such executive resigns for good reason, in each case in connection with or following a change in control (including a change in control if the successor entity does not assume, convert, or replace the Special Retention Award), the executive will be entitled to full accelerated vesting of any then-unvested portions of his Special Retention Award.
 If Mr. Tennis voluntarily resigns after December 31, 2021 and satisfies certain notice conditions, his Special Retention Award will vest on a pro-rata basis based on the percentage determined by dividing (i) the number of days from and including the grant date through the date of termination of Mr. Tennis's employment, by (ii) 1,096.
+However, to offset this benefit, Mr. Tennis's severance agreement was amended to provide that if he is terminated without cause or resigns with good reason after December 31, 2022, the amount of severance payment he is entitled to is reduced on a monthly basis to zero from two times his (i) base salary and (ii) target bonus during 2023, and from January 1, 2024 and thereafter, his severance payment will be zero if he is terminated without cause or resigns with good reason.